Purpose of Chick

 Chick uses AI and automated systems.
 AI can misunderstand text, photos, audio, portion sizes, brands, recipes, labels, routines, body context, goals, and user intent.
 AI can produce confident-sounding answers that are wrong.

 You should treat Chick as a helpful assistant, not an authority that must be obeyed.
+You must check important information before relying on it.

 Calories, protein, vitamins, minerals, macros, custom nutrients, serving sizes, and portion weights in Chick are estimates unless explicitly stated otherwise.
 Even official labels and restaurant nutrition data can vary.
-Home cooking, portion size, oil, sauces, cooking method, hidden ingredients, and recipe differences can change the numbers materially.

 Photos, scans, and voice input

 Photo, scan, and voice features depend on image quality, lighting, angle, packaging visibility, brand recognition, spoken clarity, background noise, and how much information you provide.

-A photo of food rarely proves exact ingredients, cooking method, hidden oils, portion weight, or recipe details.
+A photo of food rarely proves exact ingredients, hidden oils, cooking method, portion weight, allergens, or recipe details.
 When accuracy matters, check the product label, weigh or measure the food, use a trusted source, or manually adjust the entry.
-If Chick gives a result that does not look right, do not rely on it without checking.

-Targets, weight trends, and progress reports
+Targets, trends, and reports

 Calorie targets, protein targets, nutrient goals, weight trend explanations, trigger reports, daily briefs, grocery suggestions, next-meal ideas, social plans, and progress reports are decision-support tools.
 They are not guarantees and are not personalised medical prescriptions.

-Weight can change because of water, salt, hormones, digestion, menstrual cycle, stress, sleep, training, medication, illness, alcohol, travel, and many other factors.
+Weight and progress can change because of water, salt, hormones, digestion, menstrual cycle, stress, sleep, training, medication, illness, alcohol, travel, and many other factors.
 A trend can be useful, but it is not the whole truth about health.

 If a target or report feels unsafe, extreme, inappropriate, or worrying, stop using it and seek qualified advice.